-82 gravene ware ware ware ware savings SALT LAKERS IN GOTHAM.
+82 grande and and a second sec SALT LAKERS IN GOTHAM.

-Poor Cynthia Roasted by the Critics-Ada Patterson's Writings in Demand-Miss Ramsey Was to Sail from annunnunnunnunnunnunnunnunnunnun

-Europe April 2-Opera Girls Rendering Shakespeare
+Poor Cynthia Roasted by the Critics-Ada Patterson's Writings in Demand-Miss Ramsey Was to Sail from Europe April 2-Opera Girls Rendering Shakespeare

 Special Correspondence.
-New York, April 1 .--
+New York, April L .-